 In the event the Architectural Control Committee fails to approve or disapprove the final plans and specifications for the improvements within thirty (30) days after said final plans and specifications, including all changes and amendments that may be required, have been submitted to it in writing along with the appropriate fee and/or deposit, approval will not be required and the provisions of the restrictions will be deemed to have been fully performed; provided, however, the failure of the Architectural Control Committee to approve or disapprove such plans and specifications within the thirty (30) day review period shall not allow any improvements to be constructed, altered or placed on any lot in a manner inconsistent with or in violation of any provision of these restrictions.
-Additionally, the thirty (30) day review period shall not commence until (i) all of the final plans and specifications for the improvements and landscaping have been delivered to the Architectural Control Committee, have been made to the plans and delivered to the Architectural Control Committee and deposits have been delivered to the Architectural Control Committee.
+Additionally, the thirty (30) day review period shall not commence until (i) all of the final plans and specifications for the improvements and landscaping have been delivered to the Architectural Control Committee, (ii) all amendments to the plans, as requested by the Architectural Control Committee and delivered to the Architectural Control Committee and delivered to the Architectural Control Committee and deposits have been delivered to the Architectural Control Committee fees and deposits have been delivered to the Architectural Control Committee.
 Any delay by the lot owner or its contractor or architect in failing to submit the necessary documentation shall interrupt the commencement of the thirty (30) day review period.